How Does a Resume Parser Become More Powerful with Taxonomy?

 f) Evidence- It shows the section in the resume from where the skill is picked up.

-g) Last Used- It gives the details of when the skill was last used by the candidate.
+g) Last Used- It details when the candidate last used the skill.

-h) Experience in Months- Total experience that the candidate has for the skill.
+h) Experience in Months- The candidate's total experience for the skill.

 Let us give you a few examples of how you can use this classification:

-1) If you are looking for skills that are only mentioned in the Experience section, you can check ‘Evidence’.
+1) You can check 'Evidence' If you are looking for skills only mentioned in the Experience section.

-3) If you are looking for a candidate who has a defined experience in using a skill, you can check ‘Experience in Months’.
+3) If you are looking for a candidate with a defined experience in using a skill, you can check ‘Experience in Months.’

-Are you feeling amazed with these use cases?
+Are you feeling amazed by these use cases?

 Let's talk, and we will help you explore more about them.